Women's Bar Association of Massachusetts: Annual events and programs

 Each year, the WBA also hosts their annual WBA Gala, which is a fundraiser where proceeds go toward supporting the continuance of the WBA.
 There is also an annual legislative breakfast, in which WBA members discuss new policy objectives and reflect on past achievements.
 There is also the WBA Annual Meeting & Newly Admitted Lawyers Reception and the Annual Summer Associate, Law Clerk and Intern Reception.

 WBA publications

 The WBA has a newly designed, interactive web site, and also publishes the Women's Bar Review, a quarterly newspaper, and the annual Chronicle magazine.

 The WBA Employment Issues Committee also publishes an annual "Employment Report" on women attorneys in Massachusetts.

 The press regularly consults WBA leadership on issues of concern to women.
-Thanks to the initial founders of the organization, current leadership and members, the WBA is a vibrant organization with a powerful mission.
+Due to the initial founders of the organization, current leadership and members, the WBA is an organization with a powerful mission.